hawthorneguild/Guides/_fieldguide/region-of-dreams.md

 ---

+### References
+This document is an adaptation of various materials regarding the Region of Dreams made for our server and serves as canon for server play.
+Here is a list of the various documentation that has been used to inspire and create this document.

+***Advanced D&D 2nd edition***
+* Hensley, Shane Lacy and Bill Slavicsek.
+The Nightmare Lands.
+TSR, 1995.
+* Cordell, Bruce.
+A Guide to the Ethereal Plane.
+TSR, 1998. pp. 54 - 57.
+* Cook, Monte.
+A Guide to the Astral Plane.
+TSR, 1996. p.43

+***D&D 3rd edition***
+* Cordell, Bruce, et al. Manual of the Planes.
+Wizards of the Coast, 2001. pp. 201 - 204.
+* Baker, Keith.
+"Living Nightmares: Dream Creatures of Dal Quor."
+Dragon 324.
+Paizo, October 2004. pp. 44 - 54.
+* McArtor, Mike.
+"Diaboli."
+Dragon 327.
+Paizo, January 2005. pp. 62 - 65.

+***D&D 5th edition***
+* Crawford, Jeremy, et al. Eberron: Rising from the Last War.
+* Wizards of the Coast, 2019. pp. 29 - 31, 229, 305 - 307.

+---

 ## Credits

 > *This document has been created by Kathy in collaboration with Luolang and the Lore Consultants of the Hawthorne Dungeons & Dragons Guild.*